Barnacahoge Cashel

 Barnacahoge Cashel, is a stone ringfort (cashel) and National Monument located in County Mayo, Ireland.

 Location

-Barnacahoge Cashel is located on a hill immediately west of Ireland West Airport Knock.
+Barnacahoge Cashel is located on a hill immediately west of Ireland West Airport.

 History

 Barnacahoge Cashel was constructed in early Christian period (7th or 8th century AD) and may have been inhabited as late as the 18th century.
 Within the shelter of these stone walls were thatched dwellings of mud and wattle, and pens into which livestock could have been herded when threatened by enemies.

 It was rediscovered in 1976–77.

 Description

 Encircling the flat summit are the remains of a wall 1.5 m thick and 16 m in diameter.